Optikube/.github/profile/README.md

 ---
  ![OptiKube Horizontal Logo](optikube_logo_horizontal_final.jpg)

 OptiKube is open source application for Kubernetes users to optimize and manage their cluster resources and costs effectively.
-Continue reading and find out more about what OptiKube can do for you.
+Continue reading and find out more about what OptiKube can do for youo or contact optikube@gmail.com for assistance.
 To learn more about the process and work that went into building Optikube look [here](https://medium.com/@andymatt1225/optikube-your-kubernetes-clusters-new-best-friend-e115ea68679a).

 ## Tech Stack
 ![Google Cloud](https://img.shields.io/badge/Google_Cloud-4285F4?style=for-the-badge&logo=google-cloud&logoColor=white)